homalg-project/CAP_project/index.md

 This project requires GAP version {{site.data.packageCAP.GAP}}
 For more information see the packages

 ## Installation

+### Docker

+You can also use the [Docker](http://www.docker.com) image from the SPP Computeralgebra, [sppcomputeralgebra/sppdocker](https://hub.docker.com/r/sppcomputeralgebra/sppdocker).
+It contains a proper installed version of GAP and the CAP project.

+To use the image, please install Docker, then start a container via `docker run -it sppcomputeralgebra/sppdocker`.

 ### Source

 To install CAP, start by installing the latest version of GAP from [gap-system.org](http://www.gap-system.org).
 Please refer to the installation description there for details.

-Then download the tarballs of CAP and its required packages into GAPs pkg folder (usually inside the main GAP directory).
+Then download the tarballs of the CAP project packages and their required packages into GAPs pkg folder (usually inside the main GAP directory).

 Alternatively download the sources of